 - Thursday or Friday affords the opportunity to see all the golfers in the field, before cuts are made.

 - Sunday patrons get to witness the grand finale and often the most exciting golf action of the tournament.

 Who makes the cut at the Masters Tournament?

-After round two on Friday, the top 50 players (and ties) move on, along with anyone else within 10 strokes of the leader.
+After round two on Friday, the top 50 players (and ties) move on.

 Masters Practice Round Tips

 Some of our favorite tips (including when you can use cameras at the Masters practice rounds) include:

 - Bring a camera!
 Cameras are only permitted during the Masters practice rounds, not during the tournament rounds.
 This is your opportunity to take pictures on Augusta National.

 - While you can take pictures, you still cannot bring your phone onto the course.
 Make sure you bring an actual camera and don’t try and sneak your phone in.
 Trust us, they’re very strict on this rule.